BrioniCo/m_project1/README.md

 * A future feature that the developer would like to include in the site is an interactive map in which vacant properties can be pinned into locations.
 It would provide a dramatic visual diagram of how prevalent the issue of vacant and derelict housing is in Ireland.
 * In the future, it would be valuable to include a blog section as well as a section for video updates, perhaps in the manner of an iframe of the instagram page to contain reels and stories.
 * Another future feature would be further styling of the button on the homepage as well as the text boxes.
+Time was the preventative factor here.
 * It was outside of the scope of this project but another future feature that would be added is for the search bar to return messages to the user that reinforce the thrust of the campaign.
-The messages would say things like
+The search would return messages that wouold reinforce the thrust of the campaign such as:
 "There are no homes available in your area, but plenty of vacant houses, if this makes you angry- join our campaign." etc

 [Back to top](<#contents>)